-Taking into account the proposed mitigation measures, the development of this green field site would have an adverse landscape impact.
-However, this needs to be balanced against the housing needs of the District.
-The benefits of securing 93 new dwellings to contribute towards housing needs in the District are considered to outweigh the limited landscape harm that has been identified.
-Furthermore, development on the application site presents the only opportunity for Kenilworth to be enlarged on a site that is largely outside the Green Belt.
+Taking into account the proposed mitigation measures and the housing needs of the District it is considered that the benefits of securing 93 new dwellings to contribute towards housing needs in the District are considered to outweigh the limited landscape harm that has been identified.
+Furthermore, development on the application site presents the only opportunity for Kenilworth to be enlarged.